thorerismann/hdbot/README.md

 # hdbot

-This repository is used to produce a short report on identifying wild flowers along the urban Suze river in 2020.
-The final report is available as a Jupyter notebook (final-report.pynb)
+This repository generates the final report for the hammerdirt pilot project to identify wild flowers along the urban Suze river in 2020.
+A direct link to the final report is available here :

+A slightly abridged version is available as the second chapter of the larger hammerdirt project "flora biel", here:

-The reference data used in the analysis is included in the resources/preprocessed folder organized into .json dictionairies.
-The original files are freely available from Info Flora (www.infoflora.ch).
+All of the data used in the analysis is included in the resources folder.
+It consists of one set of original survey data conducted by Gabrial Thor Erismann in 2020, and a number of data files freely available from Info Flora (www.infoflora.ch).

-The survey and reference data is prepared for analysis in the preprocessing file, with the results stored in the preprocessed folder.
-These files are then used to generate the graphics and analysis in the final-report.pynb file.
+Please feel free to reach out via instagram